-As the UK’s leading children’s charity, aiming to protect children and prevent abuse, the National Society for the Prevention of Cruelty to Children (NSPCC) has helped more than 10 million children over their long history.
-Services include Childline, there for worried young people who have nowhere else to turn, and the NSPCC helpline for adults who are worried about the welfare of a child or who have suffered historic abuse themselves.
+As the UK’s leading children’s charity, the National Society for the Prevention of Cruelty to Children (NSPCC) aims to protect children and prevent abuse.
+And it has helped more than 10 million children over its long history.
+Services include Childline, there for worried young people who have nowhere else to turn, and the NSPCC helpline for adults who are worried about the welfare of a child or who have suffered abuse themselves.

 The NSPCC relies on more than 1,300 part-time volunteers across 12 service centers to keep these services running.
 Answering every call is its top priority, but with volumes rising, an aging IT infrastructure made it increasingly difficult to meet that goal.
 Inability to link case management, resource planning and other back-office systems added to the challenge.